How to Build: Rough-Ins Electrical and Plumbing

 Utility access is a very important step in planning, prior to concrete placement.
 Access ports may include:

-To accommodate services that pass through outside walls, service sleeves must be installed prior to pouring.
+Lastly, to accommodate services that pass through outside walls, service sleeves must be installed prior to pouring.
 Otherwise, you must bore through the concrete!
 A little planning here will save you drilling into concrete that has hardened beyond its yield strength by two-thirds or more.
 Access ports are easy to install by inserting a PVC pipe into the wall.
 Even if you are not sure if you have service in that wall or not.

 - You can sawtooth-cut a wider-than-wall piece of PVC and use it to bore into the foam.